Hock sores – help your horse heal!

 - The first thing is to think about the bedding your horse rests on.
 Often, you will see the hair on the point of the hock get shorter and roughed up by bedding before you see a sore.
 Heed that warning!

-- Change the bedding if you think you need to, or add more if you can.
-I have seen hock sores start to develop from rice hull bedding, and I’ve also seen hock sores develop from regular shavings.
+- Change the bedding if you think you need to or add more if you can.
+I have seen hock sores start to develop from rice hull bedding and regular shavings.

 - If your horse prefers to sleep outside on seemingly questionable footing, you could add a sleeping patch.
 Some bedding types do better outside than others.
-A good place to start is with cedar bedding or the wood pellets that expand when they get wet.
+A good place to start is with cedar bedding or the expandable wood pellets.
 They can handle some rain.

 Magic tape.
 Expensive magic tape.